wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 <button onClick="login">Login</button>
 ```

-The application can now recognize a user has logged in by checking the existence of the `session` variable in the application state.
+The application can now recognize that a user has logged in by checking the existence of the `Session` variable in the application state.

 ```js
 if (session) {